dleppik/ozone/README.md

 History
 -------

-Ozone is an TypeScript rewrite of portions of [Vocal Laboratories'](http://www.vocalabs.com/) proprietary reporting engine.
-The fact that Ozone shares data formats with Vocalabs's server-side Java/Scala-based engine simplifies data transfer between client and server.
+Ozone is an TypeScript rewrite of portions of [Vocal Laboratories'](http://www.vocalabs.com/) proprietary JVM-based reporting engine.

 TODO
 ----

+*Milestones*

+- [X] Load a CSV file and do simple ad-hoc filtering via internal API

+- [ ] External API makes it easy to load a CSV file and do simple ad-hoc filtering

+- [ ] NPM module

+- [ ] NPM-integrated conversion from CSV into column-oriented JSON.

+- [ ] NPM-integrated conversion from CSV into bitmaps

+- [ ] Binary format

+- [ ] Improve external API based on real-world usage

+- [ ] Improve efficiency (Multi-threaded API?
+WebCL API?)

+*Specific tasks*

+- [X] Internal filter API

-- [ ] Internal filter/slice API
+- [ ] Internal dice API (filter on all values at once)

-- [ ] External (jQuery-like) filter/slice API
+- [ ] External (jQuery-like) filter/dice API

+- [ ] External API for filtering on a range or via a user-supplied function

 - [ ] Column-oriented JSON writer

-- [X] Simple array bitmap
+- [X] Simple array sets

-- [ ] Bitmap-based column-oriented fields (implemented, not fully tested-- see bootstrap-demo.js)
+- [ ] Array set-based column-oriented fields (implemented, not fully tested-- see bootstrap-demo.js)

-- [ ] Packed bitmaps using Array.
+- [ ] Bitmaps using Array.
 (Fallback for older browsers, and may be faster for filtering.)

-- [ ] Packed bitmaps using Uint32Array.
+- [ ] Bitmaps using Uint32Array.

 - [ ] Simple array-based UnaryFields, for when bitmaps would be inefficient